nestjs/docs.nestjs.com/content/microservices/grpc.md

 #### Overview

-In general, a `package` property sets a [protobuf](https://developers.google.com/protocol-buffers/docs/proto) package name, while `protoPath` is a path to the `.proto` definitions file.
+In general, the `package` property sets a [protobuf](https://developers.google.com/protocol-buffers/docs/proto) package name, while the`protoPath` is a path to the `.proto` definitions file.
 The `hero.proto` file is structured using protocol buffer language.

 ```typescript
 syntax = "proto3";